Introduction

 How can I ensure I have enough mulch for my landscaping project?

-Yes, if you measure your garden area and calculate the total volume needed based on depth, you can determine the correct amount of mulch to purchase.
+Measure your garden area and calculate the total volume needed based on depth to find out how much mulch to buy.

 What should I do if my wheelbarrow is too small for the job?

-Yes, if your wheelbarrow is too small, consider making multiple trips or renting a larger wheelbarrow to save time and effort.
+If your wheelbarrow is too small, consider making multiple trips or renting a larger one to make the task easier.

 How can I make transporting mulch easier?